Social security contributions

 Note that the United States has entered into Totalisation Agreements with several nations (see Tax treaties in the Foreign tax relief and tax treaties section) for the purpose of avoiding double taxation of income with respect to social security taxes and allowing individuals who participate in more than one social security system to qualify for benefits that would not be available under domestic law.
 These agreements must be taken into account when determining whether any alien is subject to US social security and Medicare hospital insurance taxes or whether any US citizen or resident alien is subject to the social security taxes of a foreign country.

 The maximum federal tax rate on capital gains is 20% for assets held for more than 12 months.
 The graduated income tax rates apply to capital gains from assets held for 12 months or less.

 There are three capital gains income thresholds.
-Under P.L.
-115-97, these thresholds apply to maximum taxable income levels, as follows (amounts in USD):
+For 2019, these thresholds apply to maximum taxable income levels, as follows (amounts in USD):

 ||Married filing jointly